Table4V/simolator/docs/guide.md

 # User Guide for Table4V

+## Introduction

+**Table4V** is a development tool which creates 'interesting' page table walk for verification uses.
+We aim to provide both an extremely high degree of customization as well as very simple usage for basic cases, so it can be used easily 'out of the box'.
+It provides both a visual interface for smaller usage as well as the ability to export very large (50,000+ walks) test vectors with command line tools.

 ## The RISC-V Page Table

 The RISC-V page table formats can be found in the [`RISC-V Privileged ISA Specification`](https://riscv.org/specifications/privileged-isa/).
 Currently RISC-V supports three types of virtual memory, Sv32 for RV32, Sv39 and Sv48 for RV64, which supports 32-bit, 39-bit and 48-bit virtual address space respectively.